 The flowers of Harveya pumila grow in dense spike-shaped clusters.
 There are small, linear, erect bracts or bracteoles at the base of the stalkless or nearly stalkless flowers, below the calyces.
 The five-lobed calyx is about 2,5 cm long.

 The flower has a funnel-shaped corolla, about 4 cm long.
 It opens into five spreading lobes that are slightly two-lipped.
-The lobe margin curves gracefully in an elaborately rounded, obovate shape with a flat, serrated tip.
-Two parallel yellow markings can be seen here in the throat of the flower on the lower corolla lobe.
-Fine silvery hairs are visible on the corolla lobes.
+The lobe margin curves gracefully in an elaborately rounded to obovate shape with a flat, serrated tip.
+Two parallel yellow markings are present in the throat of the flower on the lowermost corolla lobe.
+Fine silvery hairs are visible in parts of the corolla lobes.

 The stamens are shorter than the white, down-curved style with its kidney-shaped stigma, prominently displayed in the flower mouth (JSTOR).